Your Cart is Empty

 There are many types of electric bikes on the market today.
-These include fat tire electric mountain bikes, folding ebikes, which can also come with narrow or fat tires, cruiser style models, some of which have a low-step or step-through frame, cargo bikes for carrying groceries and such, and specialty ebikes for hunting.
+These include fat tire electric bikes, folding ebikes, which can also come with narrow or fat tires, cruiser style models, some of which have a low-step or step-through frame, cargo slash utility electric bikes for carrying groceries and such, and specialty ebikes for hunting.
 There are also electric trikes, and electric tandem bikes.

 Other ways to differentiate electrics bikes is by their components.
 For example, there are hardtail electric mountain bikes with front suspension (front shocks), and other electric bikes that have full-suspension.

 The most common placement of the motor on an ebike is in the rear hub, but there are also many ebikes that feature a mid-drive motor mounted around the bottom bracket.
 Some ebikes feature a front hub motor, and there are others which offer all-wheel drive, where there is a motor in both the front and rear hubs of the bike.

 Fat tire ebikes are some of the most popular models, and for good reason.
 Because of their wider footprint, these tires offer more traction and stability, and perform well on unpaved and rugged surfaces.
 You should be aware that with their larger size, fat tires add weight to the bike.
 This is not necessarily a problem when riding the bike, since you have the motor to assist you when pedaling, but if you need to lift the bike onto a rack, the heavier weight could be an issue.
 Check out our Fat Tire Electric Bike Showdown for more information about fat tire ebikes.

 Deciding which electric bike you should buy is a very personal decision.
 The best way to make this decision is to try a number of models, and see which one that fits best and feels like it would offer you a good riding experience.